Kirk Douglas Compares Donald Trump To Hitler

 Kirk Douglas, who recently turned 100, may be best remembered for films like Spartacus, but now this Hollywood actor has a new message for the world and wants us to realize that Donald Trump has rather a lot in common with Hitler.

-In an essay that was published by Huffington Post last September, Kirk Douglas compares the rhetoric of Donald Trump to that of Adolf Hitler.
+In an essay that was published by Huffington Post last September, Kirk Douglas compareds the rhetoric of Donald Trump to that of Adolf Hitler.
 At the start of Douglas’s essay, he describes how Hitler had promised Germans a new world, although he wasn’t taken seriously at first by anybody.

-Kirk describes how nobody could have predicted Hitler’s rise to power when he came across as so inexperienced and blustering at the start of his career.
+Kirk described how nobody could have predicted Hitler’s rise to power when he came across as so inexperienced and blustering at the start of his career.
 Adolf played on the fear and disillusionment that everyone in Germany was feeling at the time and used that to further his own agenda, leading even well-educated people who should have known better down a very dark and destructive path.

 “I’ve also lived through the horrors of a Great Depression and two World Wars, the second of which was started by a man who promised that he would restore his country it to its former greatness.
 I was 16 when that man came to power in 1933.
 For almost a decade before his rise he was laughed at, not taken seriously.
 He was seen as a buffoon who couldn’t possibly deceive an educated, civilized population with his nationalistic, hateful rhetoric.
 The ‘experts’ dismissed him as a joke.
 They were wrong.”

-Kirk Douglas continues his essay by likening the speeches of Donald Trump to those of Adolf Hitler.
-He quotes part of the immigration policy speech that Trump gave in Phoenix, Arizona in August 2016, as reported by Real Clear Politics, and suggests that Donald Trump’s views on immigration aren’t necessarily dissimilar to the views espoused by Hitler.
+Kirk Douglas continued his essay by likening the speeches of Donald Trump to those of Adolf Hitler.
+He quoted part of the immigration policy speech that Trump gave in Phoenix, Arizona, in August 2016, as reported by Real Clear Politics, and suggests that Donald Trump’s views on immigration aren’t necessarily dissimilar to the views espoused by Hitler.

-After this, Kirk Douglas ends his Donald Trump comparison with Hitler and concludes by describing how he has never before witnessed the kind of fevered frenzy of fear that had been whipped up by Trump during his 2016 US presidential campaign.
+After this, Kirk Douglas ended his Donald Trump comparison with Hitler and concluded by describing how he has never before witnessed the kind of fevered frenzy of fear that had been whipped up by Trump during his 2016 U.S. presidential campaign.

 “Until now, I believed I had finally seen everything under the sun.
 But this was the kind of fear-mongering I have never before witnessed from a major U.S. presidential candidate in my lifetime.”